greg7mdp/gf/doc/luigi.md

 ### Fill Flags

-Elements can request to fill available space:
+Elements can request to fill available space.
+This is crucial for proper layout - elements without fill flags will use their minimum size:

 ```cpp
 // Fill horizontally